 - No kisses in greeting.
-There’s lots of kissing in France, but not at an interview.
-In France, greet a potential employer with a firm handshake, not “la bise.”
+There’s lots of kissing in France, but not in a Covid area.
+In France, greet a potential employer with a nod and certainly not “la bise.”

 - Be prepared to answer personal questions.
 It may come as a surprise to some non-French job applicants, particularly Americans, that it is acceptable for an employer to ask about your état civil (marital status) or whether you have children.
 If you’ve mentioned certain pastimes and interests (loisirs et centres d’intérêt) that you enjoy on your CV, you may expect a potential employer to ask about these.

 - Cut the chit-chat.
 Other cultures may consider a bit of small talk acceptable at a job interview.
 In France, however, discussing anything other than topics relevant to the job is considered unprofessional and may even suggests that you’re not serious.

 No matter your industry, there are several phrases that you can reasonably anticipate hearing in a French job interview.
 Get familiar with these 12 phrases and prepare your responses accordingly.

 • Parlez-moi de vous.